 Keyword Strategies That Work

-You should first of all understand Long Tail Keywords.
+You should, first of all, understand Long Tail Keywords.
 These are keywords that are more specific and in the format of longer phrases.
-Most SEO Agencies fail to consider long term keywords and therefore end up spending more than is needed in their advertising activities.
-They end up targeting main or head keywords which have higher traffic volumes and therefore have higher competition and cost.
+Most SEO agencies fail to consider long term keywords and therefore end up spending more than is needed in their advertising activities.
+They end up targeting main or head keywords that have higher traffic volumes and therefore have higher competition and cost.
 The adage that you are not necessarily looking for the keywords with the highest traffic but instead you are looking for keywords that customers are looking for you.

-You can use Googles Keyword research tool but they will give you head keywords not long tail keywords.
+First, let’s learn how to identify these longer and maybe even less popular long-tail keywords.
+You can use Google Keyword research tool but they will give you head keywords not long-tail keywords.
 One very valuable place to look is on a Google search result/ At the bottom of the page under the section that says “Searches Related To”.

 These aren’t necessarily the highest volume traffic keywords but they are related terms of what people are using.
 After all, you should be using the words customers would use to find you.

-Google AdWords – AdWords are the most known and obvious choice for most businesses Paid Internet Advertising campaigns.
+Google AdWords – AdWords is the most known and obvious choice for most businesses Paid Internet Advertising campaigns.
 Google offers display and text ads as well as other ad types.
-AdWords is typically the choice for most company’s campaigns because of the shear search volume.
+AdWords is typically the choice for most company’s campaigns because of the sheer search volume.
 However, Adwords ads produce higher ROI’s the longer you use it.
-That is right, Google rewards longer term customers with higher better quality scores and thus you will get more results for less money over time.
+That is right, Google rewards longer-term customers with higher better quality scores and thus you will get more results for less money over time.

-Bing and Yahoo – Bing, or Microsoft now own Yahoo so ads are submitted through Bing.
-Bing Ads is much like Google Ads, in fact you can create your ads in Google and Import them directly into Bing Ads.
+Bing and Yahoo – Bing or Microsoft now owns Yahoo so ads are submitted through Bing.
+Bing Ads is much like Google Ads, in fact, you can create your ads in Google and Import them directly into Bing Ads.
 In some cases, while Bing and Yahoo have less traffic than Google, advertisers may realize a higher overall ROI.
 This may be because keywords are cheaper in many cases and more head keywords can be targeted.